 Safety on Männertag

 Whatever the day brings, alcohol is likely to be involved.
-Männertag's reputation as a Sauftag ("drinking day") has made it unpopular amongst some segments of the public and - understandably - with the Polizei (police).
+Männertag's reputation as a sauftag (drinking day) has made it unpopular among some segments of the public and - understandably - with the Polizei (police).

-Some cities have tried to curb the mayhem by imposing public drinking bans, but these measures have been struck down by the courts.
-In Rostock, police got experimental trying to exchange alcoholic beverages for non-alcoholic with limited success.
+Some cities have tried to curb the mayhem by imposing public drinking bans on this day or after dark, but these measures have been struck down by the courts.
+In Rostock, police got experimental trying to exchange alcoholic beverages for non-alcoholic...with limited success.